 Rheumatology is the study of arthritis and other common conditions that affect the musculoskeletal system, including the joints, muscles, and ligaments.
 Our rheumatology department treats all different types of arthritis and joint conditions, helping patients address concerns and find relief.
 An estimated 46 million Americans suffer from one of the many rheumatic conditions, and this number is expected to reach 60 million by 2020.
 While arthritis and other rheumatic conditions are often associated with older individuals, in actuality, it can develop in people of any age, sex, or race.
-However, there are several factors that may contribute to the likelihood of you developing the disease, including:

-Individuals who carry the PTPN22 gene (women, African Americans, and Hispanics) are also at a higher risk than others for developing a rheumatic disease.
 While everyone experiences some level of muscle and joint pain at one time or another, when the muscle and joint pain is persistent and is not responding to traditional forms of treatment, it may be time to make an appointment with a knowledgeable rheumatologist.

 Types of Rheumatic Disease